aws-amplify/amplify-flutter/README.md

 1. Open your Flutter project.
 If you do not have an active Flutter project, you can create one after installing the [Flutter development tooling](https://flutter.dev/docs/get-started/install) and running `flutter create <project-name>` in your terminal.

-2. Run the following to create an amplify project
+2. Run the following to create an amplify project:

 `npm create amplify@latest -y`

-4. The initial scaffolding already has a pre-configured auth backend defined in the amplify/auth/resource.ts file.
-We've configured it to support email and password login but you can extend it to support a variety of login mechanisms, including Google, Amazon, Sign In With Apple, and Facebook.

-The fastest way to get your login experience up and running is to use our Authenticator UI component available in the Amplify UI library.

-To use the Authenticator, you need to add the following dependencies to your project:
+4. To use the Authenticator, you need to add the following dependencies to your project:

 ```yaml
 dependencies:
   amplify_auth_cognito: ^2.0.0